This chapter features text boxes by the following arbitrators:

 Non-legal issues that may affect case strategy

-Counsel need to keep an eye on non-legal issues that may affect the longer-term interests of his or her client.
+Counsel need to keep an eye on non-legal issues that may affect the longer-term interests of their client.
 Such issues will often have nothing at all to do with the skills of an advocate or the knowledge possessed by the lawyer.
-Such issues often fall far away from the gaze of the average court litigator or arbitration counsel.
+Such issues often fall far from the gaze of the average court litigator or arbitration counsel.
 They involve considerations such as a good in-depth knowledge of the nature of the business of the client and also of the market of the client.
 In practical terms, this requires not only sophisticated legal knowledge, but a broad grasp of context: the nature of the client’s business, the market and the client’s relationship with the other parties to the dispute.
+Experienced advocates often prefer to adopt the ‘chess-clock’ or ‘time guillotine’ approach, where each side has a fixed number of hours in which to present its case (including examination in chief, cross-examination of opposing witnesses, oral opening and closing submissions).
+Such a method will often favour the more experienced advocate who is used to working under time pressure and tends to work to the advantage of civil law practitioners.
+This is because civil law practitioners are likely to have already set out their written advocacy in a clear manner and the limited time, chess-clock method will generally force both sides to focus sharply on the key aspects of the case.
+They would not have enough time to make verbose oral submissions and a shorter time frame usually forces counsel to consider only the key points of what he really has to make in order to persuade the tribunal to adopt its preferred case theory.
+This limits repetitive oral submission and forces parties not to spend too much precious time on non-core issues.
+Lead counsel who may need to cross-examine many witnesses and may need to focus on building up his case tend not to be too keen on adopting such a methodology.

 The best advocate must at the outset consider the eventual endgame that he or she hopes to be able to play out.
 Unless the groundwork has been laid out properly, the advocate cannot use his or her superior advocacy skills to the best effect.
 However, counsel has to also consider whether his or her strategy can provide the outcome that the client desires.
 In the event that counsel feels that the best case strategy will not be enough to protect his or her client, or if counsel feels the tribunal will not be able to issue a final award in time to accord the much-needed relief to his or her client, then the counsel needs to inform the client as soon as he or she comes to any such conclusion.
 Arbitration counsel needs to have a large and varied skill set that transcends the knowledge of law or good advocacy.
 He or she needs to appreciate, from the very outset of the case, just how important the overall case strategy needs to be.
 Counsel must be proactive, not just reactive, and has to be focused from the start on the outcome that the client wishes to achieve.
 A wide variety of factors, some of which have been outlined above, will contribute to the success of that strategy and to the final outcome of the arbitration.
 Each case will require its own individual strategy, even though there are many factors in common.
 Importantly too, strategic concepts in international arbitration differ greatly from those to be applied in domestic litigation because of the truly international and potentially diverse nature and approach of the parties, their counsel and the arbitral tribunals.
 The successful counsel in international arbitration picks up on all these varying factors and applies them to the best advantage of his or her client.

-Colin Ong QC is senior partner at Dr Colin Ong Legal Services (Brunei), counsel at Eldan Law LLP (Singapore) and Queen’s Counsel at St Philips Stone Chambers (London).
+Colin Ong QC is senior partner at Dr Colin Ong Legal Services (Brunei), counsel at Eldan Law LLP (Singapore) and Queen’s Counsel at 36 Stone (London).

 Clear-cut examples include witness intimidation and the illegal stealing of confidential or secured information from the opponent.